-All SWPPs and GPPs required under this permit are considered reports that shall be available to the public under Section 308 (b) of the CWA.
+All SWPPPs and GPPs required under this permit are considered reports that shall be available to the public under Section 308 (b) of the Clean Water Act (CWA).
 The owner or operator of a facility with stormwater discharges covered by this permit shall make plans available to members of the public upon request by the public.
-However, the permittee may claim any portion of a SWPPP plan as confidential in accordance with 46 CSR 2-12.7.
+However, the permittee may claim any portion of a SWPPP plan as confidential in accordance with 47 CSR Series 12.7.a.

-If representative organization of a significant number of facilities in a particular SIC code can develop and demonstrate an acceptable SWPPP, - and GPP, the DWWM will review this approach for considering those facilities for coverage under this general permit and in compliance with this section.
+If representative organization of a significant number of facilities in a particular SIC code can develop and demonstrate an acceptable SWPPP, and GPP template, the Director will review this approach for considering those facilities for coverage under this GP and in compliance with this section.